The ladder crystal: Introduction

-The \textit{hook length} of the $(a,c)$ box of $\lambda$ is defined to be the number of boxes to the right and below the box $(a,c)$, including the box $(a,c)$ itself.
+The \textit{hook length} of the $(a,c)$ box of $\lambda$ is defined to be the number of boxes to the right of or below the box $(a,c)$, including the box $(a,c)$ itself.
 It will be denoted \textit{$h_{(a,c)}^{\lambda}$}.
 The \textit{arm} of the $(a,c)$ box of $\lambda$ is defined to be the number of boxes to the right of the box $(a,c)$, \textit{not} including the box $(a,c)$.
 It will be denoted $arm(a,c)$.
-Similarly, the leg is all boxes below $(a,c)$, not including $(a,c)$ and will be denoted $leg(a,c)$.

-A removable $\ell$-rim hook in $\lambda$ is a connected sequence of $\ell$ boxes in the Young diagram of $\lambda$, containing no $2 \times 2$ square, such that when removed from $\lambda$, the remaining diagram is the Young diagram of some other partition.

-Any partition which has no removable rim hooks of length $\ell$ is called an \textit{$\ell$-core}.
-Equivalently, $\lambda$ is an $\ell$-core if for every box $(i,j) \in \lambda$, $\ell \nmid h_{(i,j)}^\lambda$.
-The set of all $\ell$-cores will be denoted $\mathcal{C}_{\ell}$.
-Any partition $\lambda$ has an \textit{$\ell$-core}, which is obtained by removing $\ell$-rim hooks from the outer edge while at each step the removal of a hook is still a (non-skew) partition.
-A core is uniquely determined from the partition, independently of choice of successively removing rim hooks.
-The number of $\ell$-rim hooks which must be removed from a partition $\lambda$ to obtain its core is called the \textit{$\ell$-weight} of $\lambda$ (or simply the weight of $\lambda$ when $\ell$ is clear from the context).
-See \cite{JK} for more details.

-Removable $\ell$-rim hooks which are flat (whose boxes are contained in one row of a partition) will be called \textit{horizontal $\ell$-rim hooks}.
-Removable $\ell$-rim hooks which are not flat will be called \textit{non-horizontal $\ell$-rim hooks}.
-A removable $\ell$-rim hook contained entirely in a single column of the Young diagram of a partition will be called a \textit{vertical $\ell$-rim hook}.
-Removable $\ell$-rim hooks not contained in a single column will be called \textit{non-vertical $\ell$-rim hooks}.
-Two connected sequences of boxes will be called \textit{adjacent} if there exists boxes in each which share an edge.

-\begin{example} Let $\lambda = (3,2,1)$ and let $\ell=3$.
-Then the boxes $(1,2), (1,3)$ and $(2,2)$ comprise a (non-vertical, non-horizontal) 3-rim hook.
-After removal of this $3$-rim hook, the remaining partition is $(1,1,1)$, which is a vertical 3-rim hook.
-Hence the 3-core of $\lambda$ is the empty partition.
-These two 3-rim hooks are adjacent.